jenslys/autovod/README.md

 ![Releases](https://img.shields.io/github/v/release/jenslys/AutoVOD.svg)

-This script lets you automatically record and upload broadcasts from Twitch and upload it directly to YouTube.
-Broadcasts are downloaded in the best quality available, no transcoding, and sent directly to YouTube, meaning no video is stored on the disk and the stream is directly sent back to YouTube.
+This script automates downloading and uploading Twitch.TV VODs to Youtube.
+Broadcasts are downloaded in realtime, the best quality available, no transcoding, and sent directly to YouTube, meaning no video is stored on the disk and the stream is directly sent back to YouTube.

-The script checks every minute if the selected streamer is live, if the streamer is; it starts immediately sending/uploading the stream to YouTube.
+The script checks every minute if the selected streamer is live, if the streamer is; it starts immediately uploading the stream to YouTube.
 After the stream is finished, the video gets processed by YouTube and made public.

 ## Table of contents